orangecoding/fredy/README.md

 This makes sense for provider that only offer limited filter functions like Kalaydo/Ebay.

 # API
-While Fredy is running, you can make use of the rest api provided on port `9988`.
+While Fredy is running, you can make use of the rest api provided on port `9988` to get information about the current status of Fredy.
 #### http://localhost:9988/
 Gives you an overview of running search jobs, their included enabled provider, last execution and the number of listings, found by each provider.